dariadmitrochenko/Project-2-Build-A-Portfolio-Site/README.md

 * Clone the repository from Github:

- 1)clone the [repository from GitHub](https://github.com/dariadmitrochenko/Project-2-Portfolio-Website.git) (instructions on how to clone a repository from Github [here](https://help.github.com/articles/cloning-a-repository/))
+ 1) clone the [repository from GitHub](https://github.com/dariadmitrochenko/Project-2-Portfolio-Website.git) (instructions on how to clone a repository from Github [here](https://help.github.com/articles/cloning-a-repository/))

  2) `cd` into the directory